The SDSN at the Second World Summit for Social Development 2025

 November 3, 2025 | 9:00 am NYC, 5:00 pm Doha

-In this side event, we'll explore how two innovative projects—Mission 4.7 Malaysia and Ages of Globalization—are innovating GCED pedagogies to foster social inclusion, with particular attention to issues of access, localization, and implementation.
-Featuring experts from SDSN, the Center for Sustianable Development at Columbia University, the Ban Ki-moon Centre for Global Citizens, and the Georgia Tech College of Lifetime Learning, this event invites education policymakers and practitioners, civil society organizations, youth networks, and private-sector stakeholders to explore the transformative potential of GCED for advancing social inclusion, and to exchange best practices and lessons learned from two exemplary models.
+In this side event, we explored how two innovative projects—Mission 4.7 Malaysia and Ages of Globalization—are innovating GCED pedagogies to foster social inclusion, with particular attention to issues of access, localization, and implementation.
+Featuring experts from SDSN, the Center for Sustianable Development at Columbia University, the Ban Ki-moon Centre for Global Citizens, and the Georgia Tech College of Lifetime Learning, this event invited education policymakers and practitioners, civil society organizations, youth networks, and private-sector stakeholders to explore the transformative potential of GCED for advancing social inclusion, and to exchange best practices and lessons learned from two exemplary models.

 Strengthening Education for Peace, Dignity, and Justice: Transformative models and initiatives